Microtia

 • Scar may remain on the chest where cartilage is harvested

-Medpor is a porous polyethylene implant shaped into an ear form and placed under the skin.
+Medpor ear reconstruction uses a porous polyethylene implant that is shaped into an ear framework and placed beneath the skin.

 • Can be performed as early as ages 3–5